apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### 2026-06-02: Apache Jackrabbit Oak 2.2.0 released
+Apache Jackrabbit Oak 2.2.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### 2025-10-03: Apache Jackrabbit Oak 1.22.24 released
 Apache Jackrabbit Oak 1.22.24 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.